 - Poor allocation of resources, especially for the critical ones in the project.

 - The inadequate administration and management of the project team members.

-- Not leading from the front by setting an example for other team members and failing to motivate the project team members.
+- Not leading from the front by setting an example for other team members and motivating the project team members.

-I am sure we are making many other mistakes too, but if we take care of the above-listed common mistakes, we can reduce the risk of project failures.
+I am sure we are making many other mistakes, but if we take care of the above-listed common mistakes, we can reduce project failures.

 One Small Request:

 Being a Project Management guy, I know how little time we have to play around on the internet.
 But if you have found this information useful, please share it with your colleague so that more people can benefit from it.
 If you have any questions, then comment below, and I am glad to take it.